janmerhar/txtemplate/README.md

 This project aims to automate the process of creating Anki cards.
 To create cards, in batch, you can write a simple LaTeX document which is then transformed into markdown and csv file.
 The latter is used to be imported into Anki.
 The former is simplified LaTeX document for reading without compiler LaTeX document.

-## Template

 Easy to use command line interface for creating a template that is used to batch write Anki cards in LaTeX format.
 Although not necessary, yet very handy and time saving.
+You can easily create Anki cards using [txmanipulator](https://github.com/janmerhar/txmanipulator).

 ## Built with